theoldmanmaker/ICU-S1/README.md

 **This project is Open Source for Non-Commercial and Hobby use only.**

+It is licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)**.

 You are free to download, print, build, and modify the ICU-S1 for your own personal enjoyment and education.

 **🚫 Commercial Restrictions:**